20. December 2017

-Alcohol and its consequences
+Alcohol and sports?!

 Especially on Christmas and New Year’s Eve it doesn’t usually end with a glass of sparkling wine.
 But is too much alcohol actually counterproductive for our training success?

 LANS Medicum’s sports physician Dr. Florentine Markworth says: “It is not an immediate health risk, but the training effect will be missing.
 Even one drink after exercising, keeps the body busy with breaking down the alcohol: Regenerative processes that would take place after physical exercise are severely slowed down or fail “.
 Alcohol inhibits the release of growth hormones, which in addition to regeneration are particularly important for fat loss and muscle growth.
 Without growth hormones, there is no training success or progress.
 The stress hormone cortisol should also be mentioned here, as alcohol increases cortisol levels and inhibits the breakdown of fatty tissue.
 During training, stimuli are set to which the body adapts itself in order to increase performance in the long term.
 This adjustment is prevented by the consumption of alcohol.
 It always depends on the current training condition, for example, if you run regularly, the regeneration time is not as long as with less trained people and varies between 24 and 48 hours.